WannabeSmith/wannabesmith.github.io/index.md

 Welcome to my research page!
 I'm a PhD student in Statistics at [Carnegie Mellon University](http://stat.cmu.edu/) where I am lucky to be advised by [Aaditya Ramdas](http://www.stat.cmu.edu/~aramdas/).

+Before joining CMU, I studied Math and Statistics at the [University of Waterloo](https://uwaterloo.ca/statistics-and-actuarial-science/).

 ## Research interests
-I am broadly interested in Statistics and Machine Learning with a focus on:
+I am broadly interested in Statistics and Machine Learning with a current focus on:
 * Sequential analysis,
 * Causal inference from observational and experimental data,
 * Semiparametric and nonparametric methodology, and